 Real life trauma case study: Priscila’s story

-Priscilla Currie, 28, suffered serious injuries after her motorcycle collided with a car in Bloomsbury in November 2010.
+Priscilla Currie, 28, suffered serious injuries after her motorcycle collided with a car in Bloomsbury.

 A passer by called 999 for an ambulance.
 A motorcycle paramedic, cycle responder and an ambulance crew were immediately dispatched by the London Ambulance Service control room.